algirdasc/hass-eparkai/README.md

 While [eparkai.lt](https://www.eparkai.lt/) does not offer any kind of API for remote solar power plant users, this Home Assistant (HA) component scrapes solar power generation data every hour and imports to long-term HA statistics.

-### Disclaimer

-**This component is in testing stage!
-Errors or miscalculation, breaking changes should be expected!
-Any feedback or requests should be raised as an [issue](https://github.com/algirdasc/hass-eparkai/issues)**.

 # Installation

 ### HACS